 If you see minor damage like corroded metal or a broken wood frame, repair it right away.
 Such minor damage can become worse when left ignored.

 Weatherstrip the Windows and Doors

 Weatherstripping is a technique of sealing the gaps on the edges of a window or door.
 It's a way to stop rainwater from entering through the gaps.

 Consider using a rubber strip to secure such gaps along the edges.

-Now, refer to the steps below on how to weatherstrip windows or doors:
+Follow the steps below to weatherstrip windows or doors:

 - Clean the edges of a window or door with water and soap.